Bomber B: Background

 The Bomber A program was still in the process of selecting the winning design when the first German large capacity engines began testing.
-Compared to the Jumo 211s in the Ju 88, a pair of such engines would more than double available power, upwards to 5,000 hp (3680 kW).
+Compared to the Jumo 211s in the Ju 88, a pair of such engines would more than double available power, upwards to 5000 hp.
 With this power, a significantly more capable design could be built, one with considerably larger internal space for a much larger bomb load, more fuel for longer range and greater speed.
 Junkers had been studying dramatically more capable versions of the Ju 88 powered by their relatively compact Jumo 222 or the four-crankshaft Jumo 223 diesel engine design from late 1937.
 No serious work was undertaken, but after Heinrich Hertel left Heinkel and joined Junkers in 1939, the EF 74 design was submitted to the RLM in May 1939.

 Apparently excited by the possibilities of an aircraft with the payload and range of the He 177 combined with higher performance than the Ju 88, the RLM promulgated the specifications for "Bomber B" in July 1939.
-The specification called for a new medium bomber with a maximum speed of 600 km/h (375 mph), able to carry a bomb load of 4000 kg (8,820 lb) to any part of Britain from bases in France or Norway.
+The specification called for a new medium bomber with a maximum speed of 600 km/h, able to carry a bomb load of 4000 kg to any part of Britain from bases in France or Norway.
 To improve crew performance and defensive firepower, the designs were to have a pressurized cabin with remotely aimed armament.
 As it was meant to have the desirable combination of extended range, larger payload and better performance, whatever design won the Bomber B competition would replace all bombers in service.